akiriliouk/akiriliouk.github.io/_pages/about.md

 My main research field is extreme value theory, with a focus on environmental applications, the development of statistical methodology for multivariate extremes, ​high-dimensional modeling, and spatial extremes.
 Recently, I've been particularly interested in topics related to the climate sciences, such as climate extreme event attribution and compound extremes.

-Don't hesitate to contact me if you're looking for a PhD or post-doc position!
+I currently have an open position for a **18-month post-doctoral researcher**, see [here](/files/Postdoc-grant-MIS.pdf) for the offer.
+Don't hesitate to contact me if you're looking for a position that starts later, I'll be recruiting again next year!

 ## Publications